Introduction

 A well documented project always collates frequently asked questions which are usually located in

-The advanced configurations and examples not covered in the usage page is located here.
-Advanced users who wants to maximize the use of a plugin can check the items here.
-Tips on how to use the plugin effectively is also a good thing to put here.
+Advanced configurations and examples not covered in the usage page are located here.
+Advanced users who want to maximize the use of a plugin can check the items here.
+Tips on how to use the plugin effectively are also a good thing to put here.

 For examples of items under "Examples" check these plugin sites: